Combining Rational maps and Kleinian groups via orbit equivalence: 2-point characterizations and moduli

 \begin{theorem} Suppose $A$ is a minimal mateable map without folding such that $\hA$ is edge-orbit equivalent to the Fuchsian group $\Gamma$ generated by its pieces, and $\hA(\partial R)\neq \partial R$.
 Then $A$ is a higher Bowen-Series map. \end{theorem}

-\begin{proof} The proof is in two steps. \\
+\begin{proof} The proof is in two steps.

 {\bf Step 1: Sector with least number of edges of $R$ maps to $\overline{D}$:} Without loss of generality (by renumbering the vertices if necessary), we can assume that $S_1$ is the sector of $A$ with the smallest number of edges of $R$.
-Let $\alpha_1, \cdots, \alpha_s$ denote the edges of $R$ in $S_1$ ordered in an anti-clockwise sense.
+Let $\alpha_1, \cdots, \alpha_s$ denote the edges of $R$ in $S_1$ ordered in a counterclockwise sense.
 We claim that \begin{enumerate} \item for every edge $\alpha$ of $R$ in $S_1$, $\hA(\alpha)$ is an edge of $D$;